SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Trichorhinophalangeal syndrome type II

 The EXT1 gene is located in a region of chromosome 8 that is deleted in people with trichorhinophalangeal syndrome type II (TRPS II).
-TRPS II is a condition that causes bone and joint malformations including multiple osteochondromas (described above); distinctive facial features; intellectual disability; and abnormalities of the skin, hair, teeth, sweat glands, and nails.
+TRPS II is a condition that causes bone and joint malformations, including multiple osteochondromas; distinctive facial features; intellectual disabilities; and abnormalities of the skin, hair, teeth, sweat glands, and nails.
 As a result of this deletion, affected individuals are missing one copy of the EXT1 gene in each cell.
-A shortage of exostosin-1 protein causes the osteochondromas in people with TRPS II.
-The deletion of other genes near the EXT1 gene likely contributes to the additional features of this condition.
+A shortage of exostosin-1 proteins causes osteochondromas in people with TRPS II.
+The deletion of additional genes near the EXT1 gene likely contributes to the other features of this condition.

 More About This Health Condition